2004 Indianapolis 500: Rookie Orientation

 Rookie orientation was held April 26, with seven drivers participating.
 Newcomers Ed Carpenter, Kosuke Matsuura, Mark Taylor, and Luis Díaz passed all four phases of the rookie tests.
 Jeff Simmons and Marty Roth passed three phases, and can pass the fourth phase during routine practice.

-Larry Foyt participated, but due to previous high-speed oval experience, was exempted from needing to pass the four-phase test.
+Larry Foyt participated, but due to his previous high-speed oval experience, was exempted from needing to pass the four-phase test.

 Carpenter led the speed chart at 215.584 mph.
 Though Díaz passed the rookie test, he did not return with Ganassi for practice come May.

-Sunday May 9
+Sunday, May 9 – Opening Day

 Scott Dixon led the speed chart with a lap of 219.760 mph on opening day.
 No incidents were reported.

-Monday May 10
+Monday, May 10

-Track remained closed most of the afternoon, due to thunder storms.
-The track re-opened just before 5 p.m. and Hélio Castroneves set the fastest lap of the month at 220.300 mph.
+Track remained closed most of the afternoon, due to thunderstorms.
+The track re-opened just before 5 p.m., and Hélio Castroneves set the fastest lap of the month at 220.300 mph.
 Late in the day, Robby Gordon spun and hit the outside wall in turn 2 but was uninjured.

-Tuesday May 11
+Tuesday.
+May 11

 Felipe Giaffone brushed the wall in the north chute, then slid along the wall to the entrance to the pits.
 He was uninjured.
-Adrián Fernández became the first driver of the month to break the 221 mph barrier but Kosuke Matsuura (221.857 mph) ended up with the fastest lap of the day.
+Adrián Fernández became the first driver of the month to break the 221 mph barrier, but Kosuke Matsuura (221.857 mph) ended up with the fastest lap of the day.

-Wednesday May 12
+Wednesday, May 12

 Tony Kanaan drove the fastest lap of the month, at 222.668 mph.

-Thursday May 13
+Thursday, May 13

 Rain kept the track closed until 3 p.m.
-The session was ended about 10 minutes early when Scott Sharp crashed in turn 1.
+The session ended about 10 minutes early when Scott Sharp crashed in turn 1.
 Hélio Castroneves turned the fastest lap of the day (221.156 mph).
 Buddy Rice was among the top five for the first time all week.

-"Fast" Friday May 14
+Friday, May 14 – Fast Friday

 The track opened at 11 a.m. but lasted only four minutes, as rain began falling and closed the track for the day.
-During the brief session, only four cars had entered the track with Sarah Fisher (212.616 mph) the only car to run a single lap at speed.
+During the brief session, only four cars had entered the track, with Sarah Fisher (212.616 mph) the only car to run a single lap at speed.